canro91/canro91.github.io/_posts/2020-12-04-UseCultureWhenParsing.md

 }
 ```

-Then, I could refactor the tests to use the `RunInCulture` wrapper method, like this
+Then, I could refactor the tests to use the `RunInCulture` wrapper method, like this,

 ```csharp
 private readonly CultureInfo DefaultCulture